Tatiwuli/workout-builder/README.md

 ### Home

-Welcome page with a short description about the web app and a button to Generate Workout Plan
+Welcome page with a short description about the web app and a button to generate a Workout Plan

 ### Questionnaire

-Interactive questionnaire that collects your workout needs and preferences.
+An interactive questionnaire that collects your workout needs and preferences.
 This information guides the agents to create a personalized workout plan.

 <img src="https://github.com/Tatiwuli/workout-builder/blob/main/demo-home-questionnaire.gif" width="500">